 A good rule of thumb is to read the text out loud as it plays back and listen to what’s being said and whether or not it sounds conversational.

-Motion graphic design is it’s own art form, but that doesn’t mean it can’t be utilized by a video editor.
+Motion graphic design is its own art form, but that doesn’t mean video editors cant utilize them.
 In fact, video editors should embrace the techniques and principles of motion graphic design.
 It will help them gain a better grasp on their own craft and on how to tell stories through the moving image.